 Accepted development requirements apply to certain works in declared FHAs.

-Unacceptable disturbances to declared FHAs include:
+Unacceptable disturbances to declared FHAs includes undertaking unauthorised development and:

 - dumping rubbish and waste on tidal lands